TheOneTrueLX/Flask-MM-GeoIP2/README.md

 Disclaimer
 ----------
 This code is VERY alpha.
-I talking "it-works-but-I-have-no-idea-why" alpha.
+I'm talking "it-works-but-I-have-no-idea-why" alpha.
 It's completely untested apart from a small handful of use cases.
 USE AT YOUR OWN RISK!

 Installation
 ------------